tronghieu220403/RAT-cpp/README.md

 Problem
 -------

-Write RAT software: the server commands the client to perform tasks:
+Write a RAT software where the server will command its clients to perform the following tasks:
 - Get a file.
 - Kill a process.
 - Delete a registry.